Bioinformatics vs. Computational Biology

 Careers

-Most careers available in bioinformatics can be found in computer information science, pharmaceuticals, biotechnology, medical technology, computational biology, proteomics, and medical informatics.
-They often develop algorithms, build databases, and present data, studies, and research to other bioinformatics professionals.
-The databases they build are typically used for processing and analyzing things like genomic information or genetic trends.
+Most bioinformatics careers are found in computer information science, pharmaceuticals, biotechnology, medical technology, computational biology, proteomics, and medical informatics.
+Bioinformatics professionals often develop algorithms, build databases, and present data, studies, and research to other bioinformatics professionals.
+The databases they build are typically used for processing and analyzing genomic information or genetic trends.

-The majority of the computational biology careers one might find on BioSpace, Science Careers, or Indeed involve data mining, data extraction, content curation, research, data analytics, bioinformatics theory, data management, programming, technical writing and documentation, and project management.
+Most of the computational biology careers on BioSpace, Science Careers, or Indeed involve data mining, data extraction, content curation, research, data analytics, bioinformatics theory, data management, programming, technical writing and documentation, and project management.

 Subfields The field of bioinformatics encompasses a wide array of sub-disciplines that are underpinned by a scientific ethic grounded in the biological sciences.
 Closely related to computational biology, bioinformatics continues to grow in scope and utility.
 Examples of a few of the many fields informed by the work of bioinformatics include: